MoldyMacaroniX/dashword.net/_src/posts/how-to-get-geode-for-geometry-dash-2-206.md

 1. Download Geode for your device [from its GitHub release page](https://github.com/geode-sdk/geode/releases/tag/v3.0.0-alpha.1).
 2. Run the installer you just downloaded.
 3. Delete any `.dll` files from your game files if the installer tells you too.
 This is because Geode does not support other mod loaders.

+Note that this is currently an early alpha release of Geode, so there may be bugs!

+If you want to get the regular Geode and restore your mods, [you can downgrade Geometry Dash to version 2.204 and reinstall Geode with this guide](/posts/how-to-downgrade-geometry-dash-2-206-on-steam-and-restore-your-mods/).